docker/docs/docker-for-azure/persistent-data-volumes.md

 ## What is Cloudstor?

-Cloudstor a modern volume plugin built by Docker.
+Cloudstor is a modern volume plugin built by Docker.
 It comes pre-installed and pre-configured in Docker Swarms deployed on Docker for Azure.
 Docker swarm mode tasks and regular Docker containers can use a volume created with Cloudstor to mount a persistent data volume.
 The volume stays attached to the swarm tasks no